 The Convertible Notes are obligations only of Gevo, Inc. and are not guaranteed by our subsidiaries or secured by any of our or their properties or assets.
 The Convertible Notes are effectively subordinated to all of our existing and future secured indebtedness and effectively subordinated to all existing and future liabilities of our subsidiaries, including trade payables.
 Our subsidiaries are separate legal entities and have no obligation to pay any amounts due pursuant to the Convertible Notes.
 Our subsidiaries conduct a significant amount of our business, and may incur significant liabilities in connection with such business.
-As of September 30, 2013, our subsidiaries had indebtedness and other obligations in the principal amount of approximately \$18.9 million.
+As of March 31, 2014, our subsidiaries had indebtedness and other obligations in the amount of approximately \$12.2 million.
 These amounts of indebtedness structurally rank senior to the Convertible Notes.

 In any liquidation, dissolution, bankruptcy or other similar proceeding, holders of our secured debt may assert rights against any assets securing such debt in order to receive full payment of the debt before those assets may be used to pay the holders of the Convertible Notes.
 In such an event, we may not have sufficient assets remaining to pay amounts due on any or all of the Convertible Notes.
-At September 30, 2013, on a consolidated basis, we had approximately \$18.9 million in aggregate principal amount of secured indebtedness outstanding.
-In addition, our senior secured indebtedness to TriplePoint prohibits us from making payments on the Convertible Notes that are not regularly scheduled payments.
+At March 31, 2014, on a consolidated basis, we had approximately \$10.8 million in aggregate principal amount of secured indebtedness outstanding.
+In addition, the agreements governing our indebtedness, including our secured indebtedness with Whitebox and/or TriplePoint, may prohibit us from making payments on the Convertible Notes that are not regularly scheduled payments.

-We have made only limited covenants in the Indenture governing the Convertible Notes, and these limited covenants may not protect the value of an investment in the Convertible Notes.
+We have made only limited covenants in the Indenture, and these limited covenants may not protect the value of an investment in the Convertible Notes.